 This is especially the case with surgeons who work with a team of nurses and surgical assistants, as desiccation is the most common reason for a follicular unit to fail.
 This occurs when the follicular unit grafts spend too much time outside of the body, which is why doctors use advanced technologies designed to preserve the follicular units and work with a team of medical professionals to ensure the procedure is performed in the most efficient manner possible.

 It is worth noting that even though there is a difference between a “failed” transplant and one that does not meet a patient’s expectations, the cause is of little consolation to a dissatisfied patient.
 Fortunately, it is possible for patients who have experienced a “failed” hair transplant to address any problems or to revise any issues associated with scarring.
-Whether the issue stems from failed grafts or is the simply the result of an inartfully crafted hairline, a good hair transplant surgeon can correct a bad hair transplant through a variety of highly effective methods.
+Whether the issue from failed grafts or is the simply the result of an inartfully crafted hairline, a good hair transplant surgeon can correct a bad hair transplant through a variety of highly effective methods.

 Common problems with hair transplants